August Kavel: Settlement in South Australia

-Pastor Kavel, as the leader of the group of immigrants, acted as a negotiator for securing land for the settlers.
+Kavel, as the leader of the group of immigrants, acted as a negotiator for securing land for the settlers.
 These new migrants rented 150 acre from George Angas and established their first settlement in Australia at Klemzig.
 On the arrival of the third ship, Zebra, the town Hahndorf was established.
 A third settlement of the Prussian migrants was established at Glen Osmond by many of the passengers from Catharina.
 One of Kavel's followers, Johann Friedrich Krummnow, taught the girls en route but was deemed "not completely satisfactory and the community did not allow him to teach in Australia".